Leukocyte Adhesion Deficiency Type 1Symptoms, Doctors, Treatments, Advances & More

 This condition is inherited in an autosomal recessive pattern, which means both copies of the gene in each cell have mutations.
 The parents of an individual with an autosomal recessive condition each carry one copy of the mutated gene, but they typically do not show signs and symptoms of the condition.

-Elena Almarza practices in Madrid, Spain.
+Elena Almarza practices practicing medicine in Madrid, Spain.
 Ms. Almarza is rated as an Elite expert by MediFind in the treatment of Leukocyte Adhesion Deficiency Type 1.
-Her top areas of expertise are Leukocyte Adhesion Deficiency Type 1, Osteopetrosis, Fanconi Anemia, and Congenital Aplastic Anemia.
+She is also highly rated in 1 other condition, according to our data.
+Her clinical expertise encompasses Leukocyte Adhesion Deficiency Type 1, Osteopetrosis, Congenital Aplastic Anemia, and Fanconi Anemia.

-Juan Bueren practices in Madrid, Spain.
+Juan Bueren practices practicing medicine in Madrid, Spain.
 Mr. Bueren is rated as an Elite expert by MediFind in the treatment of Leukocyte Adhesion Deficiency Type 1.
-His top areas of expertise are Fanconi Anemia, Congenital Aplastic Anemia, Aplastic Anemia, Leukocyte Adhesion Deficiency Type 1, and Splenectomy.
+He is also highly rated in 14 other conditions, according to our data.
+His clinical expertise encompasses Fanconi Anemia, Congenital Aplastic Anemia, Aplastic Anemia, Leukocyte Adhesion Deficiency Type 1, and Splenectomy.

 Summary: The objective of this study is to evaluate the efficacy of using a reduced-intensity condition (RIC) regimen with umbilical cord blood transplant (UCBT), double cord UCBT, matched unrelated donor (MUD) bone marrow transplant (BMT) or peripheral blood stem cell transplant (PBSCT) in patients with non-malignant disorders that are amenable to treatment with hematopoietic stem cell transplant (HSCT). ...